bahamat/cf-primer/cf-primer.md

 # CFEngine output

+Since CFEngine is often used at scale (tens of thousands of systems), by default it runs *silently*, otherwise it would make a lot of noise (multipled by the number of hosts).

-If the CFEngine agent generates any output (reports or errors) during its run, you can find it in `/var/cfengine/outputs`.
+Any time there is output from an agent run (e.g., reports or errors), you can find it in in `/var/cfengine/outputs`.

-CFEngine will also send an email to the configured address in `promises.cf` any time there is output from an agent run.
+CFEngine will also send an email to the configured address in `promises.cf`

 # Debugging: Inform Mode